Leuchtfeuer/typo3-secure-downloads/Documentation/Admin/ExtensionConfiguration/Index.rst

    Default
          :code:`0`
    Description
          For developing only.
-This configuration is deprecated.
-Please consider to use PSR-3 Logger.
+Please note, that this property is deprecated and will be removed in version 5.

 .. ### END~OF~TABLE ###